-The University Professorships Committee reviews nominees and recommends candidates to the Senior Vice Chancellor who makes recommendations to the Chancellor for his consideration.
+The University Professorships Committee reviews nominees and recommends candidates to the Executive Vice Chancellor and Chief Academic Officer who makes recommendations to the Chancellor for his consideration.
 Nominations are due Monday, October 31, 2016.

 Nomination files are reviewed and candidates progressing to the second review for whom outside references will be contacted to complete the full dossier are notified in December.
 Nominees should ensure the willingness of external references to review files prior to submission of the professorship nomination materials.

 Full dossiers are reviewed and successful candidates are notified in March.
-New professorship recipients are recognized at the University Honors Convocation in April.
+New professorship recipients are recognized at The Laurels reception in April.